pwdel/openllm-framework/README.md

 ```math
 \text{Output Precision} \propto \frac{1}{\text{Encoding Errors}}
 ```
-Which is why Output Precision and Encoding Precision get conflated.
+Which is why Output Precision and Encoding Precision get conflated - generally having better Encoding Precision leads to better Output Precision, and both may be wrapped up together in the concept we introduced above, "E," which is the efficiency of encoding algorithms.

 Given: